InWebzer/ZohoMailer/README.md

 ## ⚙️ Configuration

 1. Copy **Hopepage URL and Authorized Redirect URL** from Step 0.
-2. Go to [Zoho API Console](https://api-console.zoho.com/) and create an app and enter Copied **Hopepage URL and Authorized Redirect URL**.
+2. Go to [Zoho API Console](https://api-console.zoho.com/) and create an app and enter copied **Hopepage URL and Authorized Redirect URL**.
 3. Obtain **Client ID, Client Secret** from [Zoho API Console](https://api-console.zoho.com/).
 4. Enter them in the **ZohoMailer Settings page** in Step 1.
 5. Select domain where your zoho account is hosted, enter Zoho authorized from email, from name, save credentials.